David Belasco: Other cities

-The second, and perhaps more well known theatre in Los Angeles, The Belasco is located at 1050 S. Hill St in Downtown Los Angeles.
-The theatre, which was built by Morgan, Walls & Clements, opened in 1926, and was managed by Edward Belasco, another of David's brothers.
-Many Hollywood stars with theatrical roots, as well as Broadway stars who were visiting the West Coast, appeared at the theatre.
-The theater declined after the death of Edward Belasco in 1937.
-After closing altogether in the early 1950s, the theater was used as a church for several decades.
-In 2010 - 2011, the theater underwent an extensive restoration, and is currently in operation as a nightclub and convention venue.
+The second Belasco Theater in Los Angeles is located at 1050 South Hill Street).
+This theatre, built by Morgan, Walls & Clements and opened in 1926, was managed by another of David's brothers: Edward.
+Many Hollywood stars with theatrical roots as well as Broadway stars visiting the West Coast appeared in this theatre.
+However, the theater declined after Edward's death in 1937 and closed in the early 1950s.
+The building was then used as a church for several decades, and underwent an extensive restoration from 2010 to 2011.
+It is currently in use as a nightclub and convention venue.

-The Shubert-Belasco Theatre, located in Washington, D.C., was purchased by Belasco in September 1905.
-Originally built in 1895 as the Lafayette Square Opera House, at 717 Madison Place, across from the White House, the theater was razed in 1962 and replaced by the U.S. Court of Claims building.
+Shubert-Belasco Theatre, located at 717 Madison Place, across from the White House in Washington, D.C., was purchased by Belasco in September 1905.
+Originally built in 1895 as the Lafayette Square Opera House, the theater was razed in 1962 and replaced by the U.S. Court of Claims building.